-07RCS3 Honors option Credit: .5/Sem Length: Sem C J M Grades: 10, 11, 12 ŭ IVI
+derannes and sculpture in Honors option Credit: .5/Sem C Prerequisite: Ceramics and Sculpture II Grades: 10, 11, 12 Length: Sem М

 In this advanced course, gain a new perspective and learn to stretch the boundaries of imagination.
 Enhance hand building and wheel-throwing skills.
 Learn creative strategies to explore new methods and to develop original work.
 This studio experience will allow each student to concentrate on personal style and construction methods.
 Assist in daily kiln production.
 Gain an understanding and appreciation for professional ceramicists and their work.